 Details: 21 Notting Hill Gate, W11 3JQ

-When it’s bucketing down outside, there’s only one place to take shelter: this recently revamped, plaster-walled, utterly beautiful neighbourhood pub.
-There’s a stellar drinks list, with ales served in dimple mugs, some fantastic wines and well-crafted classic cocktails, and if you get peckish they serve some of the best food in Notting Hill, too.
+When it’s bucketing down outside, there’s only one place to take shelter: a recently revamped, plaster-walled, utterly beautiful neighbourhood pub.
+In Notting Hill this would be The Pelican.
+There’s a stellar drinks list, with ales served in dimple mugs, some fantastic wines and well-crafted classic cocktails, and if you get peckish they serve some food.
+It’s not ordinary ‘food’ though, it’s monkfish pie with lobster head gravy or maybe spider crab on toast.
+Yup… The Pelican is one of the best restaurants in Notting Hill, too.

 Details: 45 All Saints Road, London, W11 1HE